-Ok, first off I should apologize for the quality of the set up shots.
-Had I known this would turn into a photography tutorial I would of made sure of taking some better images and not via a phone.
-I’d have also probably made an effort to remove all the baby bibs from the scene!……as you will see, I haven’t a studio so everything I shoot has to be done in my tiny back room or taken to work where I have a little more space to play with.
+Ok, first of all I should apologize for the quality of the set up shots.
+Had I known this would turn into a photography tutorial I would have made sure of taking some better images and not with a phone.
+Furthermore i would probably have made an effort to remove all the baby bibs from the scene!……as you will see, I haven’t a studio so everything I shoot has to be done in my tiny back room or taken to work where I have a little more space to play with.
 Additionally, I don’t have the step by step layer stack in Photoshop recorder to show precisely every step of photo editing, so I’ve given an overview of the process of how to photograph glass to the best of my ability.

 Ok, The Setup Shots

-For the background, you can see I’ve just used a sheet of white foamcore (carefully balanced on a radiator). :- ) One light in a small stripbox on the floor is angled back up towards the foamcore to produce a linear gradient up it.
+For the background, i just used a sheet of white foamcore (carefully balanced on a radiator).
+One light in a small stripbox on the floor is angled back up towards the foamcore to produce a linear gradient up it.

-On the right of camera, I’ve used a home made diffuser made from a piece of cardboard and some Savage Translum taped to it.
+On the right side of the camera, i used a home made diffuser made from a piece of cardboard, and some Savage Translum taped to it.
 This is held in place by a Manfrotto adjustable arm on a stand with a clamp.
-A second light with a reflector and barn doors attachment was used through the diffuser to try and create a gentle gradient on the right hand side of the bottle.
+A second light with a reflector and barn doors attachment was used through the diffuser so a gentle gradient could be made on the right hand side of the bottle.

 I only kept a few of the shots from this session, but I hope the above shows some of the progression of getting the front side of the bottle lid lit properly by adjusting the power and position of the light and the diffuser/plexi on camera left.